dhis2/dhis2-android-sdk/doc/content/user/workflow.md

 DHIS2 has a functionality to filter TrackedEntityInstances by related properties, like attributes, organisation units, programs or enrollment dates.
-The Sdk provides methods that allow the tracked entity instance download within the search scope.
-With the aim of downloading tracked entity instances within the search scope the Sdk provides access to the `TrackedEntityInstanceQueryCollectionRepository` within the tracked entity instance module.
+The Sdk provides the the `TrackedEntityInstanceQueryCollectionRepository` with methods that allow the download of tracked entity instances within the search scope.
+It can be found inside the tracked entity instance module.

-The tracked entity instance query is a powerful tool that follows a builder pattern which allows the tracked entity instances download filtering by **different parameters** as well as define a **repository mode**.
+The tracked entity instance query is a powerful tool that follows a builder pattern and allows the download of tracked entity instances filtering by **different parameters**.

 ```java
 d2.trackedEntityModule().trackedEntityInstanceQuery()